gilescope/cargo-service-message/README.md

 For compiles it will add in cargo-timings.html to the artifacts.
 I can't configure the report tab to display it for you - you can do that from the root project for all projects in the instance and if the report is there it will add the tab.

-set env SERVICE_MESSAGE="--cover" for coverage to be generate.
+set env SERVICE_MESSAGE="--cover" for coverage to be generated.

+If you do not wish for the coverage report to be generated after that invocation (because you have some more tests to run that will influence the coverage) then use: "--cover-without-report".

 set env SERVICE_MESSAGE="--debug" for debug messages.